qo-proto/qh/docs/protocol-definition.md

   - GET requests: typically omit `Content-Type` and `Content-Length`
   - POST requests: `Content-Type` recommended but optional (defaults to code 4 - octet-stream). `Content-Length` is calculated from the body.
   - Accept uses numeric codes: `text/html,application/json,text/plain` → `3,2,1`

+**Header Value Restrictions:**

+Header keys and values MUST NOT contain:

+- `\x00` (null byte) - separator between header fields
+- `\x03` (ETX) - separator between headers and body

+The message body is binary-safe and can contain any bytes.

+**Binary Data in Headers:**

+Binary data in header values must be base64-encoded before transmission.

+Implementations must validate headers and reject those containing `\x00` or `\x03`.

 ### 6.1 Header Compression